What support are you looking for?

 Education Otherwise Than At School (EOTAS) is a separate legal arrangement.

 EOTAS is an agreement by the Local Authority that a school setting is inappropriate for the child's needs.
-In this situation, the LA states that it cannot provide an appropriate school placement and, as a result, must make other arrangements.
+In this situation, the LA states that it cannot provide an appropriate school placement.
+As a result, it must make other arrangements.

 When an EOTAS package is agreed: